 ActiveCyber: Intel-informed courses of action are key methods of enabling active cyber defenses.
 What types of capabilities do you feel are essential to high-performing threat analytics and threat intelligence sharing platforms?
 What types of research have you conducted in this area?

 Professor Al-Shaer: The Holy Grail is automating analysis and actuation of cyber threat intelligence (CTI) coming from unstructured text sources.
 First, the research tasks must include the extraction of the low-level threat actions and automatically inferring attack patterns from unstructured text of CTI sources such as reports, blogs, websites etc, and then create rich STIX report without the involvement of human.
-Second, automatically creation of the course of action mitigation based on CTI analytics is the next important research task in our agenda
+Second, automatically creation of the course of action mitigation based on CTI analytics is the next important research task in our agenda.

 ActiveCyber: Idempotent configuration management tools would seem to be ideal choices for helping to enable proactive defenses.
 What is your view on the secure use of these tools, what types of research is being formed around the concepts embodied by these types of tools, and are there practical means to use them in establishing active cyber defenses?

 Professor Al-Shaer: Idempotent configuration is an important property for safe configuration.
 However, cyber configuration operations are inherently non-idempotent.
-Tools like ConfigChecker and SDNChecker (implemented by our team) can help providing assurability by verifying cyber configuration operation in large-scale enterprises.
+Tools like ConfigChecker and SDNChecker (implemented by our team) can help provide assurability by verifying cyber configuration operation in large-scale enterprises.
 The deployment of active cyber defense will significantly require the verifiability capability because it involves dynamic reconfiguration of network services.

 ActiveCyber: Hierarchical or interacting orchestrators may create conflicts and inconsistencies among COAs.
 For example, there are temporal and spatial correlations of executing actions and other types of action conflicts.
 How does your research in auto-resiliency relate to this issue and what are you proposing as a solution?

 Professor Al-Shaer: I talked about this issue before; this is exactly what CLIPS is for.
 CLIPS considers all logical relationships that might cause temporal, spatial or functional dependencies between the course of actions.
-CLIPS can automatically detect and resolves these conflict in two steps:
+CLIPS can automatically detect and resolves these conflicts in two steps:

 – Static analysis: to detect and resolve any potential conflict or inconsistency due to the logical correlation between rules in the same or different orchestration engines.
 This is done offline to purify the orchestration policies.